akblakney/WAV-RNG/README.md

 ### Combining with pseudorandom data
 `rng.py` provides the option of combining the random data generated from the .wav file with pseudorandom data from different sources.
 The only supported source now is the Python secrets module, with associated flag `--secrets`.
-The method of combining the random data is with the XOR function, which is discussed in more detail in the next section.
+The method of combining the random data is with the XOR function, which is discussed in more detail in the [technical details document](technical_details.md).
 The following will print 10 64-byte blocks (i.e. 640 bytes) of random data from the .wav RNG combined with pseudorandom data from Python's cryptographically secure PRNG:

 `$ python3 rng.py --in noise.wav -s 0 -e 10 --secrets --hex`

 ### Seeding a PRNG with entropy from .wav
 In the normal operating mode, the output of the RNG is based on entropy generated by the waveform of atmospheric noise.
 In particular, 64 random bytes are generated from each 1024-byte block of .wav data.
-(This is an efficiency of 1/16 or 6.25% The user can instead seed a PRNG, to increase efficiency, by using the `--extend <int>` with a positive integer greater than one.
+(This is an efficiency of 1/16 or 6.25%).
+The user can instead seed a PRNG, to increase efficiency, by using the `--extend <int>` with a positive integer greater than one.
 In this mode, instead of generating one 64-byte block per every 1024-byte block of .wav data, the generator will generate `x` 64-byte blocks for every 1024-byte block of .wav data, where `x` is the argument given to `--extend`.
 Example usage, and comparison with the normal mode:

 `$python3 rng.py --in noise.wav -s 0 -e 10 --out output.bin`